 Our second day in the park was much quieter.
 It was a Monday and the crowds were much more manageable.

-At the turn around point – where the woods open up to the green area you’ll find lots of monkeys.
+At the turnaround point – where the woods open up to the green area you’ll find lots of monkeys.
 And lots of monkey feeding.
 If this is your first foray into a Chinese National Park, you just need to get used to it.
 Despite the signs of don’t feed the animals, this appears to be a national pastime.
 As is the cheering outrage when a monkey gets cheeky and steals.

-Leaving Zhanjiajie National Park
+Leaving Zhangjiajie National Park

 We exited the park and picked our bags up from the Tu Nui Hostel.
 The walk back to the Wulingyuan bus station where we were dropped off took us 10 minutes.
 From there we took the bus back to Zhangjiajie City, buses leave every 10-15 minutes.

-There are buses that leave from various stations back in Zhangjiajie City, but we couldn’t find one to go to Guilin, our next destination, so we took a tortuous train journey via Changsha that involved spending most of the night on a station.
+There are buses that leave from various stations back in Zhangjiajie City, but we couldn’t find one to go to Guilin, our next destination, so we took a tortuous train journey via Changsha that involved spending most of the night at a station.
 Not, you understand, because there is anything wrong with the Chinese train services, but because we hadn’t booked ahead of time.
 If you need a reminder to book a train ahead of time, then here it is.

-What happens when you don’t book a train ticket.
+What happens when you don’t book a train ticket?

-Book your train ticket now > Use Trip’s online facility – its seriously easy!
+Book your train ticket now > Use Trip’s online facility – it’s seriously easy!

 We spent the time in Changsha half lying on our backpacks slumped over two seats drifting off.
 There were 50 or so other folks doing the same thing, jolting awake each time there was an announcement, trains were departing every 15 minutes or so.
 No sleep was had.

 And it was brutal.
 Not the station, the whole experience.
 Truly, really, brutal.
 Hot, sweaty, packed.
 The hard seat compartment has four seats on one side of the aisle and six on the other.
 Our seats weren’t together, but not by far, and we did better than most.
 Chinese folks are smaller than us, so sitting next to the little Chinese man gave me more space than sitting next to Nige.
-And the carriage was packed with standing ticket only folks too.
+And the carriage was packed with standing ticket-only folks too.
 It’s friendly, people hold onto you when, nodding off to sleep it looks like you’re going to tip off the chair.
 But, it’s not pleasant by any stretch of the imagination.
 Book your tickets ahead of time.

 Now our next stop and final stop in China is Guilin.